piggy-temp/tutorials/1.0-Getting_Started/1.1-Minecraft_Launchers/Prism.md

 ---

 ## 💾 3.
 Update Files
 Our modpack may have some extra files that are missing in the origninal installation.
-Go to the Google Drive folder
+If you don't want to follow the tutorial, skip ahead to [Our Instances](../1.2-Instances/Our_Instance.md)

 ---